-- If you have a PWA, you won’t be able to use notifications, so consider doing it via emailing.
+- If you have a PWA, you won’t be able to use notifications, so consider doing it via email.

 # 4: Detect gaps & weaknesses

-It’s always a great idea to pay attention to deficiencies of your business.
+It’s always a great idea to pay attention to the deficiencies of your business.

-Thus, after you detect when & where users start to give up using your services by measuring retention, determine the reasons and ultimately strengthen the weak points - this is where your retention rate most likely will improve.
+Thus, after you detect when & where users start to give up on using your services by measuring retention, you can determine the reasons and ultimately strengthen the weak points - this is where your retention rate will most likely improve.

 Engagement is also quite an important indicator of how good & interesting your content is to each member.

-It’s quite an extendable definition since it applies to almost every action done on the site and beyond.
+It’s quite an extendable definition since it applies to almost every action done on the site and beyond it.